A yearning to tackle the big questions in life is the main reason Kayla Polamalu wanted to go to university.

 She believes her university experience has made her a better person.

-“My hope is that I will be able to one day go back to my iwi (Ngāti Whakaue, Te Arawa) with the skills I’ve learned at Victoria, or use my knowledge to help other indigenous communities around the world.”
+“My hope is that I will be able to one day go back to my iwi (Ngāti Whakaue, Te Arawa) with the skills I’ve learned at university, or use my knowledge to help other indigenous communities around the world.”